jduarte/immortus/README.md

 ### When should I use Immortus

 When you need to keep track of an async job.
 For example:

 - send emails
-- upload an image
-- process an image
+- upload / process an image
 - import / export files ( .xls, .csv, ... )
 - etc.